Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

-Recall the notion of conformal embedding $\cV\subset\cV^e$ of VOAs from last subsection.
-Our starting point is the observation that equivalence classes of conformal extensions of $\cV$ are in bijection with equivalence classes of connected \'etale algebras in Mod$(\cV)$.
-Two \'etale algebras $\cA,\cA'$ are equivalent if there is an isomorphism $\phi\in\mathrm{Hom}(\cA,\cA')$ intertwining in the obvious way the maps defining unit, multiplication etc. This requires Res$\,\cA\cong\mathrm{Res}\,\cA'$, but that is not sufficient (e.g.\ at the end of Section 3.4 we describe a situation where the inequivalent algebras with the same restriction are parametrized by $H^2(G;\bbC^\times)$ for some group $G$).
-The key result is:
+\'Etale algebras $\cA,\cA'$ are equivalent if there is an invertible $\phi\in\mathrm{Hom}_\cC(\cA,\cA')$ intertwining in the obvious way the maps defining unit, multiplication etc. This requires Res$\,\cA\cong\mathrm{Res}\,\cA'$ as $\cV$-modules, but that is not sufficient (e.g.\ at the end of Section 3.4 we describe a situation where the inequivalent algebras with the same restriction are parametrized by $H^2(G;\bbC^\times)$ for some group $G$).